-Do you know that Kienyeji chicken is the most profitable chicken farming in Kenya?
-Kienyeji chicken are also known as the indigenous, traditional, country or organic chicken in English.
-In this post, we will give you estimated profits and costs of raising 100, 200, 500 and 1000 birds in Kenya.
+Is Kienyeji chicken farming profitable?
+The Kienyeji chicken are also known as the indigenous, traditional, country or organic chicken in English.
+In this post, we will give you estimated profits and costs of raising 100 kienyeji chicken in Kenya.
+Besides, we give you projections for rearing 200, 500 and 1000 improved chicken such as Kuroilers Kenya.

 Why kienyeji chicken farming